-- Attend all classes - Complete all reading assignments and online quizzes in a timely fashion.

-• Complete one class project and three exams.
+- Attend all zoom classes - Complete all assignments and online quizzes in a timely fashion. - Complete one class project and three proctored exams.

-COURSE TECHNOLOGY: Access to and on-going use of a computer is required for all students.
+COURSE TECHNOLOGY: Access to reliable wi-fi, webcam and a computer is required for all students.
 Competency in the basic use of a computer is required.
 Course work will require use of a computer and a broadband connection to the Internet.
 For additional information on UF College of Liberal Arts and Sciences policy regarding computer requirements you can visit: http://it.clas.ufl.edu/policies/student-computer-requirement.